aztekmq/googlescriptsfun/cockTailPicker/README.md

 # Cocktail Picker Deployment and Configuration Guide

 ## Summary
 This document provides prescriptive guidance for deploying, configuring, and maintaining the Cocktail Picker Google Apps Script solution.
-The instructions target novice IT professionals and are written in the style of Microsoft technical documentation: procedural, comprehensive, and explicit about prerequisites and validation steps.
+The instructions target novice IT professionals and are written in the style of Industry Standard's technical documentation: procedural, comprehensive, and explicit about prerequisites and validation steps.
 After completing this guide you will have a fully functioning solution that can provide cocktail recommendations via the OpenAI Chat Completions API while emitting verbose logs for troubleshooting.

 ## Audience profile
 - **Primary role:** Novice to intermediate IT administrators or support engineers responsible for Google Workspace automation.